CarlosIrineuCosta/agent-system/commands/README.md

 # Claude Commands Directory

-This directory contains Claude slash commands for the agent-system-standalone project.
+This directory contains Claude slash commands for the agent-system project.

 ## Main Commands